Tony Clement: Minister of Industry

 Tony Clement speaking at Luminato 2010 in Toronto.

 On October 30, 2008, Clement was sworn into the office of Industry Minister.
 This included the appointment to the Office of the Registrar General of Canada.

 Shortly after becoming Industry Minister, Clement launched the Knowledge Infrastructure Program, a two-year $2-billion measure that supported infrastructure enhancement at post-secondary institutions across Canada.

 In conjunction with the US and Ontario governments, Clement worked closely on the restructuring of GM and Chrysler.
-Following the successful restructuring, he stated that the companies "will now be in a position to operate a sustainable and viable business that Lost 86% production, innovation and jobs in Canada."
-Furthermore, he said, "This is news for 32,000 Canadian auto workers, the Canadian auto parts supply chain and for Canadian consumers.
+Following the restructuring, he stated that the companies would "now be in a position to operate a sustainable and viable business that will keep production, innovation and jobs in Canada.
+This is good news for Canadian auto workers, the Canadian auto parts supply chain and for Canadian consumers.
 Moving forward, the Government of Canada will continue to work toward removing our country's auto industry, while exercising rigorous oversight of taxpayer money."

 In the summer of 2010, Clement introduced changes to the 2011 Census.
 On this issue, he said, "The government will retain the mandatory short form that will collect basic demographic information.
 To meet the need for additional information, and to respect the privacy wishes of Canadians, the government has introduced the voluntary National Household Survey (NHS)."
 The change sparked significant criticism, including the resignation of Statistics Canada's Chief Statistician (see Voluntary long-form survey controversy).
 Other changes included the addition of questions about the languages spoken by Canadians.

-On November 14, 2010, Australia's BHP Billiton withdrew its hostile $39-billion offer for Saskatchewan's Potash Corporation.
-At a news conference following the withdrawal, Clement explained that of the six Investment Canada Act guidelines that determine if an investment has a "net benefit", he said BHP's bid failed to meet three of them.
+On November 14, 2010, BHP Billiton withdrew its hostile $39-billion offer for Saskatchewan's PotashCorp.
+At a news conference following the withdrawal, Clement explained that of the six Investment Canada Act guidelines that determine if an investment has a "net benefit", he said BHP Billiton's bid failed to meet three of them.
 Clement said the Government felt the takeover would not have a beneficial effect on Canada's competitiveness in world markets.

 In January 2011, Clement spoke out against a ruling of the Canadian Radio-television and Telecommunications Commission (CRTC) which allowed usage-based billing for wholesale clients and smaller internet service providers.
 Citing concerns about how the change could adversely affect consumers, small businesses and entrepreneurs, he warned that if they did not revise the decision, the government would intervene.
 The CRTC initiated its own review of the ruling, and reversed its decision.

 In the lead-up to the 2010 G8 summit, Clement was involved in directing $50 million of border security money for largely unrelated projects in his own riding, a practice commonly known as "pork barrelling".
-Auditor-General Sheila Fraser issued a report criticizing the Minister for breaking the rules and "complained that there was no paperwork to determine how the hundreds of proposals" for spending were narrowed to the 32 projects that were approved.
+Auditor-General Sheila Fraser issued a report criticizing the minister for breaking the rules and "complained that there was no paperwork to determine how the hundreds of proposals" for spending were narrowed to the 32 projects that were approved.
 Clement later admitted that this process was not subject to the oversight that it should have been.